oscaromeu/meteocat/README.md

 ### Rest client implented in Go to send requests and inspect responses of the Meteocat API Rest

 This package allows you to use the API provided by Meteocat to retrieve weather data from its weather stations networks.
-The package is still in development and does include support of the all the API operations.
+The package is still in development and does include support for all the API operations.
 See the TODO section for more information.

 ## What kind of data can I get with Meteocat Go Library ?